-Principal Investigators will submit a Declaration of Conflict with each protocol.
+IRB members serving as Principal Investigators will must submit make a Declaration of Conflict with each protocol.
 The IRB committee has the authority to request Declarations of Conflict for all sub-investigators.
 All actual PI conflicts of interest must be disclosed on the consent form.